KhronosGroup/glTF/extensions/CESIUM_binary_glTF/README.md

 ![](BenchData/thumb/Cesium_Air.jpg)

-Using the 1200 12th Ave model [2], which renders 30,235 triangles with 21 textures and no animations, statistics and results for the common glTF setups are:
+Using the 1200 12th Ave model (thanks to [Cube Cities](http://cubecities.com/)), which contians 30,235 triangles with 21 textures and no animations, statistics and results for the common glTF setups are:

 | 1200 12th Ave                         | # files |     size | size (gzip\*) |  load time |
 | :------------------------------------ | ------: | -------: | ------------: | ---------: |